Performance-Based Earned Value

 Paul was on the team that wrote EIA-748, the EVMS Standard, and received the DoD David Packard Excellence in Acquisition Award for that achievement.
 He was a core member of the team that wrote the "PMI Practice Standard for EVM" (predecessor to "PMI Standard for EVM (ANSI/PMI 19-006-2019)."
 He was a visiting scientist at the Carnegie Mellon University/Software Engineering Institute where he authored the 2002 paper, "Using CMMI to Improve EVM" (CMMI).
 His original recommendations have been included in the following PMI standards, DoD policies and guides, the GAO Cost Estimating and Assessment Guide (GAO Guide), and the College of Performance Management (CPM) Integrated Program Performance Management (IPPM™) system:

-1. "PMI Project Management Body of Knowledge" (PMBOK® Guide) and "PMI Practice Standard for EVM" (predecessor to ANSI/PMI 19-006-2019, The Standard for EVM): product scope, risk management, management reserve, acceptance criteria (in WBS dictionary), requirements traceability matrix, and Estimate at Completion
+1. "PMI Project Management Body of Knowledge" (PMBOK® Guide 5th ed.) and "PMI Practice Standard for EVM" (predecessor to ANSI/PMI 19-006-2019, The Standard for EVM): product scope, risk management, management reserve, acceptance criteria (in WBS dictionary), requirements traceability matrix, and Estimate at Completion

 2. "DoD Instruction 5000.02, Acquisition of the Defense Acquisition System": technical performance